Frequently Asked Questions

 The I.T.
 Department says I don't have to PAT test every year, is that correct?

-The IET Code of Practice states: (www.theiet.org.uk)
+The IET Code of Practice (4th Edition) states: (www.theiet.org.uk)

 Premises Type of Equipment User Checks